phe-sto/Pybot/README.md

   Other methods are available from the Auto class extract information from the GUI.

 ## Dependencies
-  [Python 3.6](https://www.python.org/downloads/),the lackey and virtualenv pip packages, only python3 Sikuli wrapper.
+  [Python 3.6](https://www.python.org/downloads/),the lackey (the only python3 Sikuli wrapper) and virtualenv pip packages.
   Sikuli method name are named like built-in or classical python method like `type()`. lackey renamed the original method an _, `type()` becomes `type_()`.
-For the same reason is also depend on the pip package virtualenv, cause it is highly recommended to run this library out of classical pyrthon.
+For the same reason it also depend on the pip package virtualenv, cause it is highly recommended to run this library out of classical python.

 ### Note
-  The all purpose is to use to possibility to script GUI element it is much more convient to use an IDE like [Sikuli IDE](http://www.sikuli.org/downloadrc3.html) to initiate scripts.
+  The all purpose is to use to possibility to script GUI elements, therefore it is much more convenient to use an IDE like [Sikuli IDE](http://www.sikuli.org/downloadrc3.html) to initiate scripts.
   Sikuli is java based, therefore you need [Java](https://www.java.com/fr/download/).
 So they are not dependencies but...

 ## Contact